ilp-basacuk/polar-view/README.md

 ## Deployment

 This project is initally deployed on the vercel platform but any alternative host could be used.
-The current setup uses 4 different deploys two for the two main applications and two for their respective storybooks with the correspondant documentation.
+The current setup uses three different deploys two for the two main applications and the storybook with the components documentation.